ryantd42/NY-Legislative-Git/2023/S2075A-2023/bill.md

- cials  of each nonpublic school to which transportation is provided by a city school district of a city having a  population  in  excess  of  one million  may  notify such district, not later than the first day of July
+ cials  of each nonpublic school to which transportation is provided by a city school district of a city having a  population  in  excess  of  one million  may  notify such district, not later than the first day of July of each school year, of a maximum of five days, exclusive of  Saturdays, Sundays  or  legal holidays upon which public schools are required to be closed, on which the public schools are scheduled to be  closed,  except

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02941-01-3
- S. 2075  2

- of each school year, of a maximum of five days, exclusive of  Saturdays, Sundays  or  legal holidays upon which public schools are required to be closed, on which the public schools are scheduled to be  closed,  except